ElArkk/jax-unirep/paper/paper.md

 Model reimplementation was highly beneficial for this.

 UniRep was implemented in Tensorflow 1.13.
-TF1's computation graph-oriented API does not promote debugging ease.
+It is well-known that TF1's computation graph-oriented API does not promote ease of debugging in native Python.
 Hence, it may sometimes be difficult to find spots in a TF model where one could speed up computations.
-By instead treating neural network layers as functions that are eagerly evaluated, we could more easily debug model problems, particularly the pernicious tensor shape issues.
+By instead treating neural network layers as functions that are eagerly evaluated, we could more easily debug model problems, in particular, the pernicious tensor shape issues.

 We believe that the speedup that we observed by reimplementing in JAX came primarily from eliminating graph compilation overhead